mstermigol/Sound/README.md

 # 🎵 Sound

-Sound is a music player UI.
+Sound is a music player UI made with flutter.

 ## 🔍 Preview